luojun6/ccc/tech_stacks/computer_systems/cmu_computer_systems.md

 - Undefined Behavior
   - Shift amount < 0 or ≥ word size

-What should happen if I want to shift an 8-bit nunber 8 positions to the left: x << 8?
+What should happen if I want to shift an 8-bit number 8 positions to the left: x << 8?

 On most machines you'll get whatever x was, but not zero!
 Because what will do is it will compute this number mod(8).
 And the reason that happens is if you think about it, it's looking at just the lower two three bits of the shift amount and ignoring all the rest.
 So that's effectively like mod(8).